 This is what Google is reportedly trying to bring; the Voice Search feature is the first step taken towards achieving this goal.
 Remember the Star Trek computer?
 It communicated with the passengers of the spaceship and outlaid information based on questions asked.

 Google is letting users the ability to voice search.
-You have something in mind.
-Just click on the voice search and say it.
+Do you have something in mind?
+Click on the voice search and say it.